alikayan72/codinghedgehog/content/posts/A Synthetic Stock Price Generator in Go Part 1.md

 In this post, we are going to create a grpc service that will let you users get live and synthetic price information for a list of symbols.
 A request with a list of symbol will create a new market that publishes live price data every second for every symbol in the list.
 We will generate our prices using a gaussian walk, meaning we will choose the percentage change for our next step from a normal distribution.

+All the code in this article can be found on my [GitHub](https://github.com/alikayan72/hedgy)

 Now that we have a general idea let’s init our go module

 ```protobuf